Wally: Batched Private Nearest Neighbor Search at Scale: Baseline Private Protocol with High Communication

-\paragraph{Drawback of warm-up protocol.} Even though the protocol conceals the closest clusters, it incurs high communication costs.
-Concretely, the server transmits embeddings and metadata for all the nearest clusters back to the client, leading to substantial communication overhead.
+\textbf{Drawback.} Even though the protocol conceals the closest clusters, it incurs high communication costs.
+Concretely, the server transmits embeddings and metadata for all the nearest clusters to the client, resulting in substantial communication overhead.

+\textbf{Metadata Fetch.} After determining the index of the nearest entry, the client retrieves the metadata associated with it.
+When the metadata per entry is small, the server returns the metadata for the entire cluster with each query.
+Note that this does not leak any additional information since the server already knows the query cluster.
+The client then selects the metadata associated with the most relevant entry locally.
+However, if the metadata is large (in kilobytes), it becomes infeasible to download the entire cluster.